 |The Multistate PUD Rider (Form 3150) or the Multistate Condominium Rider (Form 3140)||Required for a mortgage that is secured by

-special riders for Texas Section 50(a)(6) loans that are secured
+riders for Texas Section 50(a)(6) loans that are secured by units

 In some states, co-op share loan documents must incorporate a co-op rider.
-Fannie Mae has not developed a standard multistate form for that rider, so the lender should contact its lead Fannie Mae regional office (see E-1-03, List of Contacts) to determine Fannie Mae’s documentation requirements for co-op share loan riders.
+Fannie Mae has not developed a standard multistate form for that rider, so the lender should contact its Fannie Mae customer account team to determine Fannie Mae’s documentation requirements for co-op share loan riders.

 |The Multistate 1–4 Family Rider (Form 3170)||Required for a mortgage secured by a one- to four-unit investment property or a two- to four-unit principal residence.|